-Members who sign-up to provide the service after 2021/22 must achieve the ABPM activity thresholds specified for the given financial year and will receive £1,000 as a first payment.
-If a member signs up in 2021/22 and fails to do 5 ABPMs, they can earn £1000 by doing 15 ABPMs in 2022/23.
+Pharmacy owners who sign-up to provide the service after 2021/22 must achieve the ABPM activity thresholds specified for the given financial year and will receive £1,000 as a first payment.
+If a pharmacy owner signs up in 2021/22 and fails to do 5 ABPMs, they can earn £1,000 by doing 15 ABPMs in 2022/23.
 Followed by a payment of £400 in 2023/24 if the pharmacy reaches the threshold of 20 ABPM interventions in that year.

-Members who signed up in 2021/22 or 2022/23 but did not achieve 5 ABPM interventions in 2021/22 or 15 ABPM interventions in 2022/23 and members who signed up in 2023/24, must achieve 20 ABPM checks in 2023/24 to receive the £1,000 payment.
+Pharmacy owners who signed up in 2021/22 or 2022/23 but did not achieve 5 ABPM interventions in 2021/22 or 15 ABPM interventions in 2022/23 and pharmacy owners who signed up in 2023/24, must achieve 20 ABPM checks in 2023/24 to receive the £1,000 payment.
 As the incentive fees are only available for thresholds achieved up to 31st March 2024, no further incentive payments will be made after this period.

-These incentive payments will be funded from outside the pharmacy global sum.
+These incentive payments are funded from outside the pharmacy global sum.

-The incentive fees will help members to fund the capital cost of purchasing a suitable clinic BP meter and an ABPM device.
+The incentive fees will help pharmacy owners to fund the capital cost of purchasing a suitable clinic BP meter and an ABPM device.

-If clinic blood pressure measurements or ABPM are provided at the request of a general practice, the service fees set out above will be paid to the pharmacy owners.
+If clinic blood pressure measurements or ABPM are provided at the request of a general practice, the service fees set out above will be paid to pharmacy owners.

-If a member de-registers from the service within 30 days of registration, they will not qualify for the £440 set-up fee.
-In this event, if the £440 set-up fee has already been paid to the member, this money will be claimed back.
+If a pharmacy owner de-registers from the service within 30 days of registration, they will not qualify for the £440 set-up fee.
+In this event, if the £440 set-up fee has already been paid to the pharmacy owner, this money will be claimed back.